 HARP

 HARP opened in September 2008 as Barnet’s first resourced provision to support Autistic students in a mainstream secondary school.
 We aim to give all our students the level of scaffolding and support they need to allow them to access mainstream classes and to be involved in the social aspects of school.
-Our students have individual timetables and they study within HARP and in their mainstream classes in the appropriate ratio, according to assessed and agreed personal, social and educational need.
+Our students have individual timetables, studying within HARP as well as in their mainstream classes according to assessed and agreed personal, social and educational need.

-Some students study a reduced curriculum to accommodate other priorities: in HARP we provide speech and language therapy, some occupational therapy, Personal Social and Relationships Education and pre- and post-tutoring.
+Some students study a reduced curriculum to accommodate other priorities: in HARP there is provision for speech and language therapy, some occupational therapy, Personal Social and Relationships Education and pre- and post-tutoring.
 We also offer ‘catch-up time’ and support to students who find it difficult to complete homework at home.
-The HARP curriculum comprises Personal, Moral Development and Social Understanding.
+The HARP curriculum comprises of Personal, Moral Development and Social Understanding.

 Within the Harp-based Personal Social and Relationships curriculum, all students are also encouraged to identify their own strengths and interests within the context of exploring Autism and the achievements of Autistic people, both historical and contemporary.
 We explore the operating systems of neurodiversity and neurotypical or allistic individuals as different and of equal value.